-IMPORTANT: If manually installing security updates, you must install .msp from elevated command prompt (do not choose Run after download).
+IMPORTANT: If manually installing security updates, you must install .msp from elevated command prompt (see Known Issues in update KB article).

 These vulnerabilities affect on-premises Microsoft Exchange Server, including servers used by customers in Exchange Hybrid mode.
 Exchange Online customers are already protected and do not need to take any action.

 More details about specific CVEs can be found in Security Update Guide (filter on Exchange Server under Product Family).

 Because of additional security hardening work for CVE-2021-34470, the following actions should be taken in addition to application of July 2021 security updates:

 Additional steps needed to extend AD schema

 Nothing; schema was extended during installation of June 2021 CUs.

 - Install July 2021 Security Update for Exchange 2013